Data highlight

 Additionally, studies indicate that long-term effects on the child may include hindered academic achievement, socio-emotional problems, incarceration, and the likelihood of becoming a teen parent themselves.

-Teen pregnancies rise in states with heavily restricted abortion and contraception access for minors.
+Teen pregnancies rise in states with heavily restricted abortion and limited contraception access for minors.
 When states impose stringent limitations on abortion services and contraception availability for young individuals, it creates a challenging environment that contributes to higher rates of unintended pregnancies among teenagers.

 What we can do